-Currently, the auditors use a common rule-based method for monitoring each item code.
+Currently, the auditors use a common or the classical rule-based method for monitoring each item code.
 Auditors check if the record exceeds a threshold value, which is currently the average amount of all records for the subject item.
 This works well, but the presence of extreme values can affect the calculation.
 Furthermore, this approach requires auditors to sift through hundreds of thousands of records every month.
-The average turnaround time to initialize an audit per auditor and per account is three(3) days.
 Thus, it takes time to determine anomalous cases.
-Also, the ratio of auditors to reports are not equally distributed due to variation in the number of records per account.
-Not all schedules defined in the FX Form 1 are being audited, which should be the ideal set up.
-Given the voluminous amount of records and resource constraints, auditors are having difficulty in prioritizing which item codes (bank code, record code, dealing code etc.) should come first.
-There is a need for a formal framework that auditors can use to conduct the audit more efficiently.

 The rule-based monitoring method is an important part of any recording system.
-The method can be improved with the help of machine learning.
-Through proper implementation of machine learning, audit processing can be done in a small amount of time.
-As a matter of fact, there are numerous studies that were conducted on the application of machine learning that improved the efficiency of audit processing of some practical examples like banking records, structural defects in goods, medical diagnostics, error detection in texts or the cleaning of data and many others (Chakraborty & Joseph, 2017).
+The method can be improved with the help of data science.
+Through proper implementation of other techniques, audit processing can be done in a small amount of time.
+As a matter of fact, there are numerous studies that were conducted on the application of machine learning and data science that improved the efficiency of audit processing of some practical examples like banking records, structural defects in goods, medical diagnostics, error detection in texts or the cleaning of data and many others (Chakraborty & Joseph, 2017).